 In July 2012, Mole Valley District Council's Executive Committee agreed to extend the boundary of the Leatherhead Conservation Area.
 The recommendation came from a study commissioned by MVDC to consider the vulnerability of the character of Leatherhead and how the area might be managed to protect what is special.

-The boundary has now been widened to include four small areas:
+The boundary was widened to include four small areas:

 - Mansion Gardens, which provides a setting for The Mansion in Church Street